 Gluten Free Lemon Lavender Cookies

-Last Saturday, on our Sabbath, my husband and I took the kids to a local park in the town we live in here in Spain.
-We’ve nicknamed it the “duck park” because they have a big flock of ducks that roam about freely.
-The locals like to go this park and feed the ducks bread.
-We like how open the park is and that people can interact with the ducks.
-These ducks also have ample space and lots of green grass to graze on as well as a man made stream that flows through this park to swim in.
+Last Saturday, on our Sabbath, my husband and I took the kids to a local park in the town we live in.
+The locals like to go to this park and feed the ducks bread.
+These ducks also have ample space and lots of green grass to graze on as well as a man-made stream that flows through this park to swim in.

-This month of July has been so much cooler than last year so trips to this park are pleasant.
-What caught my eye though as we walked in was the blooming shrubs of lavender that was glowing a beautiful purple and smelling equally wonderful.
+The lavender was in full bloom, glowed with colour, and smelled amazing.
 I am always awakened to the beauty of God’s creation on the Sabbath in a way that I am not really on other days.
 His creation comes alive as well as His beauty and majesty.

 We picked a couple of these blossoming herbs, sniffed them and took them home.
 I had a bag of dried lavender flowers sitting in the pantry and the smell of these aromatic medicinal herbs sparked my inspiration for these soft gluten free lemon lavender cookies.